briandipalma/eslint-config-bdp/README.md

 Personal, scoped (`@briandipalma/eslint-config-bdp`), ESLint shareable configuration.
 How to use them is [documented on the ESLint](http://eslint.org/docs/developer-guide/shareable-configs) website.

-This contains two configurations, the default one which enables ES2015 and the React one which extends the default one and adds React support.
+This contains three configurations, the default one which enables ES2015, the React one which extends the default one and adds React support and the React + Flow one which extends the React one and adds Flow support.

-To use the default configuration you need to install `eslint` and for the React one you also need to install `eslint-plugin-react`.
+To use the default configuration you need to install `eslint`, for the React one you also need to install `eslint-plugin-react`, for the Flow one you also need to install `babel-eslint`.